Fraunhofer-AISEC/codyze/README.md

 ![GitHub](https://img.shields.io/github/license/Fraunhofer-AISEC/codyze)
 [![](https://jitpack.io/v/Fraunhofer-AISEC/codyze.svg)](https://jitpack.io/#Fraunhofer-AISEC/codyze)

 > :warning: Note: We are currently redesigning Codyze.
-We have moved most of the functionality into a subpackage `legacy`.
+We have moved most of the functionality into a subpackage `codyze-v2`.
 For the foreseeable future, we continue to maintain the legacy version of Codyze.
-Over
 >
-> Gradually, we're replacing legacy functionality with the redesigned one.
+> Gradually, we are replacing legacy functionality with the redesigned one.
 Where this approach isn't feasible due to breaking changes, we're going to offer a switch to either use the legacy version or redesigned version.
 >
 > If you are looking for a _stable_ version, please use the [2.0.0-beta](https://github.com/Fraunhofer-AISEC/codyze/releases/tag/v2.0.0-beta) release.